tillmzw/cos/content/npcs/rahadin.md

 description: Henchman of Strahd.
 ---

-Elf and henchman of Strahd.
+Tall Elf, courier and henchman of Strahd.